Silk Road Café in Honolulu Is One of the Closest Places to Eat by ‘Iolani Palace

 Silk Road Café owners Mamura Yuldasheva and husband, Akrombek Yuldashev.

+Silk Road Café, an Uzbek restaurant, is one of the closest places to eat by ‘Iolani Palace.
 Tourists sometimes find their way to Silk Road Café, after visiting the former home of the Hawaiian monarchy and the site of its overthrow.
 It’s a strange juxtaposition, that some might get their first taste of Uzbek food here in Honolulu, and yet, it’s almost appropriate.
 The two regions have long been where East and West connect—Uzbekistan by land, the Silk Road running through on its way from China to Rome, and Hawai‘i by sea, lying in the middle of the Pacific Ocean, between Asia and America.

 It’s also why the contemporary cuisines of both are so hard to classify.
 Originally, I came to Silk Road Café to explore Islamic cuisine, inspired partially by current news and recent visits to Doris Duke’s Shangri La Museum of Islamic Art, Culture and Design.
 But I discovered trying to define “Islamic cuisine” is like trying to explain “Christian food.”
 Concentrations of Muslims live everywhere from Egypt to Pakistan to Indonesia (which has the most Muslims in the world).
 So instead, I set out to taste restaurants owned by Muslims on O‘ahu, and in doing so, discovered flavors as different as the countries the cooks came from and menus influenced as much by business and adaptation as spices and tradition.